Lisa Kristine: Educating

+Exhibitions

+Kristine was the sole exhibitor at the 2009 Vancouver Peace Summit.

 In February 2015, Kristine's exhibition entitled Modern Slavery was presented at Kogart House Museum in Budapest, Hungary.
-The First Lady, Anita Herczegh, wife of President János Áder, the main patron of the exhibition, took part in the opening of the exhibition, which was open for two months and presented 55 photos.
+The First Lady, Anita Herczegh, wife of President János Áder, the main patron of the exhibition, took part in the opening of the exhibition, which was open for two months.

-The National Underground Railroad Freedom Center announced the opening of Enslaved: A Visual Story of Modern Day Slavery on Saturday, May 7, 2016.
+The National Underground Railroad Freedom Center announced the opening of Enslaved: A Visual Story of Modern Day Slavery on Saturday in 2016.
 The exhibit featured images by Kristine that not only document the lives endured by slaves but also their freedom.

-In February 2017 Kristine's EnSlaved exhibition was held at the Smithsonian Affiliate's, National Civil Rights Museum in Memphis.
+In 2017, EnSlaved was shown at the Smithsonian Affiliate's, National Civil Rights Museum in Memphis.

 On May 10, 2019, Pope Francis officially blessed and inaugurated Kristine's exhibition, Nuns Healing Hearts, at the Vatican.
 The exhibition focused on the Talitha Kum nuns who combat human trafficking around the world.
 The images were taken in more than six countries and were a culmination of a nearly two-year project.
-In 2019, Kristine's exhibition launched in July at the United Nations in New York City.
-The exhibition was opened by Princess Takamado of the Japanese Imperial Family on November 22 at the Mitsubishi Gallery in Japan.
+In 2019, Kristine's exhibition launched at the United Nations in New York City.
+The exhibition was opened by Princess Takamado of the Japanese Imperial Family that same year at the Mitsubishi Gallery in Japan.

+Reception

+Her work has been endorsed by Archbishop Desmond Tutu, the Queen Mother of Bhutan, and Amnesty International.
+Her work was auctioned by Christie's New York and sponsored by the United Nations to benefit Kofi Annan's Ambassador's Ball.